Nikkinoodl/FVM-Demo/README.md

 ![FVM-start](https://github.com/user-attachments/assets/abbbd6dd-4494-47f6-8b02-ad10760f9713)

 You will be presented with a form that has a display area to the left and an input form on the right hand side.
+This form is used to constrush the mesh or grid on which the FVM calculations are made.
+The white box on the left hand side represents the cavity in which the fluid flow is being modelled.

+To start, we only have three things to input: the cavity height, the cavity width and the type of grid we want to build.

 ![Fullscreen-start](https://github.com/user-attachments/assets/d665ea31-eb83-4389-834b-d45df6ec990e)